Diseases & Conditions

 X-rays.
 These provide images of dense structures, such as bone.
 An x-ray will show the alignment of bones along your neck.
 It can also reveal whether there is any narrowing of the foramen and damage to the disks.

-Computed tomography (CT) scans.
+Computerized tomography (CT) scans.
 More detailed than a plain x-ray, a CT scan can help your doctor determine whether you have developed bone spurs near the foramen in your cervical spine.

 Magnetic resonance imaging (MRI) scans.
 These studies create better images of the body's soft tissues.
 An MRI of the neck can show if your nerve compression is caused by damage to soft tissues—such as a bulging or herniated disk.
 It can also help your doctor determine whether there is any damage to your spinal cord or nerve roots.